FWCP’s role in supporting kokanee

 We conserve and enhance fish and wildlife in watersheds impacted by BC Hydro dams.
-Kokanee is a priority species for the FWCP in the Columbia Region.
-Our plans to support Kokanee are in our Large Lakes Action Plan.
+Kokanee is a focal species in our Columbia Region Reservoirs and Large Lakes Action Plan.

 - Through a letter of agreement with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNR) to deliver our ongoing operational (core) projects (e.g. the Nutrient Restoration Program in Kootenay Lake and Arrow Lakes Reservoir, and the Kokanee Spawning Channels at Hill Creek and Meadow Creek); and

 - Funding projects though our annual grant application intake from public, stakeholders, First Nations and government (e.g. improving spawning habitat in Deer Creek led by the Okanagan Nation Alliance, and improving fish passage at Heart Creek, led by the Ministry of Transportation and Infrastructure).